Most people develop psoriasis symptoms on their skin before they develop signs of PsA, though others notice arthritis symptoms first.

 Pitting happens when unusual cell growth causes a buildup of deposits on your nail.
 When these deposits fall off, they leave holes and dents.

 PsA can cause your nail to separate from its nail bed.
 This may occur in small pockets or across your entire nail.
 When a small area of the nail lifts up off the nail bed, it may look like a clear or white spot.

-They indicate that you have psoriatic lesions in your nail matrix.
-This is the part of the nail bed where new nail cells are made.
+They indicate that you have psoriatic lesions in your nail matrix, which is the part of the nail bed where new nail cells are made.

-For some, PsA can cause nail discoloration, causing your nails to look oil-stained.
-The exact color of these oil stains may vary, but they often have a pink or purple tint.
+For some, PsA can cause nail discoloration.
+This may cause your nails to look oil-stained.
+The exact color of these stains may vary, but they often have a pink or purple tint.

 Crumbling or flaking

-Crumbling and flaking of the nail can happen as a result of inflammation or an overabundance of skin cells in your nail bed.
+Crumbling and flaking of the nail can happen as a result of inflammation or too many skin cells in your nail bed.

 People with PsA sometimes develop vertical ridges running up and down their nails.
-These look like and feel like raised lines.
-They occur when psoriatic lesions form in the nail matrix.
+These look and feel like raised lines.

 Splitting with purple spots

 If there’s a dark spot in the ridge, it could be a sign of a splitting hemorrhage.
 These occur when blood vessels break and leak blood into small splits in the nail.